chumaky/datero-docs/docs/tutorial.md

 ## Datero setup
 Now, when all the data sources are up and running, we can configure them in Datero ui.
-Navigate to the [http://localhost:8080](http://localhost:8080) and you should see the following screen.
+Navigate to the [http://localhost:8080](http://localhost:8080) and you should see default Datero dashboard.
+For more details about it, please refer to the [overview](overview.md) section.

 <figure markdown>
   ![Default Datero dashboard](./images/tutorial/datero_dashboard.jpg){ loading=lazy }